List of Call the Midwife characters: Mrs. Busby

 Mrs. Busby is the mother of Delia Busby.
 Her first appearance was when Delia was in hospital in the series finale of Series 4; she was also seen in the 1960 Christmas special, Series 5, Episode 1 and the series finale of Series 5.
 She is still not happy that Delia has decided to stay in Poplar at the convent.
 She also seems not to accept her decision to become a midwife and doesn't really like Patsy.
-It is clear that, by the end of Series 5, she is aware of Delia's and Patsy's sexual relationship and does not approve.
+It is clear that, by the end of Series 5, she is aware of Delia's and Patsy's relationship and does not approve.